L4Limbo/ferry_db/README.md

 # Ferry DB App... developed for University Databases Course
+This repository is part of a project that we for the University Databases Course.
+The database is supposed to represent the database for a ferry-ticket booking app.

 # Project Setup
 * Clone Repo
 * In Terminal: Run the follow commands in terminal to install the modules that are used